MeritonAliu/EmojiToText/README.md

 - Convert emojis to descriptive text.
 - convert text back into emojis.
 - XUnit tests are implemented
-- Wide range of emojis from the latest Unicode standart.
+- Supports the latest Unicode version 16.0

 ## Installation